Arts + Culture

 Studio Fusion

-Studio Fusion is a Do-it-Yourself art studio specializing in fused glass, pottery and canvas painting with a retail shop for already made one-of-kind items.
+Studio Fusion is a Do-it-Yourself art studio specializing in fused glass, pottery, and canvas painting.
+They also offer a retail shop for unique pre-made items.

 WEBSITE